Japanese Mythology & Iconography

 If you're wishing to wear Japanese Tattooing, but you're not certain on the design or you're just curious about elements of Japanese Mythology.
 I hope the brief list of Japanese Iconography below helps inspire you.

-Gomeniko Books has played such a huge part of my learning & journey into Japanese Tattooing, culture & history.
-They have an vast amount of reference books & objects for sale through their website.
+Gomeniko Books had played such a huge part of my learning & journey into Japanese Tattooing, culture & history.
+Kintero are an independent Book & Art store have a great reference books available for sale through their website.

 Some Popular Iconography: